Our Passion

 A Day @ Camp

-Our Campers often come from homes with little structure, so we try to maintain a schedule of planned activities to help the Campers know what to expect, even though there are plenty of surprises each week!
+Our campers often come from homes with little structure, so we try to maintain a schedule of planned activities to help the campers know what to expect, even though there are plenty of surprises each week!
 A typical daily schedule is shown here.
 Click on any time segment to get more details on what goes on during that time.

-• 7:00AM - Rise and Shine
+• 7:30AM - Rise and Shine

-Counselors help Campers get up, dressed, and ready for the day.
+Counselors help campers get up, dressed, and ready for the day.
 After cleaning their cabin, everyone sets out for breakfast.

 • 8:00 AM - Breakfast

 The entire camp gathers in the cafeteria for a home-cooked breakfast.
 All meals are prepared with low sugar and nutritious multiple options.
 Campers can eat as much as they wish at all of the meals.
-Sometimes a video of the previous day's activities are shown during breakfast.

 • 9:00 AM - Breakfast Club